 Milieu therapy is an experiential therapeutic approach that utilizes the residential environment of our program to better understand how to help your child approach and overcome their challenges.
 At Solstice West, milieu therapy is carried out by observing your child’s behaviors and emotions throughout the day, within a variety of different settings.
 Milieu therapy provides an invaluable “in the moment” understanding of your child’s challenges, unique from traditional talk therapy.
 Milieu experiential therapy utilizes the social culture of a residential treatment environment to create positive changes in your child’s behavior.
 These changes are achieved through the therapeutic use of our campus’s “community”, which includes their peers, staff, community roles, and responsibilities, groups, and meetings.
 The positive influence of peers can promote a powerful and sustainable change when combined with the intentional application of other therapeutic interventions.

 Volunteering and community service is a significant component of our adventure therapy program.
 Our students participate in community service regularly, volunteering at a variety of local and regional organizations.
 Our students learn how to build and maintain a sense of community by repeatedly volunteering with a select group of organizations in our area.
 As they gain stronger relationships with the people and organizations we work with, they begin to feel more connected to the community and the work they do.

 Solstice West Can Help

 Our relationship-based philosophy is based on the significant body of research that supports the idea that the “therapeutic alliance” is the factor that contributes most to positive change in the therapeutic process.
 This “alliance” is referring to healthy, trusting relationships.
 At Solstice, we ensure that your child has the ability to develop many safe, secure, and authentic relationships.
-This begins with employing the right people and training them effectively in the process of building and maintaining these relationships with our clients and families.
+This begins with employing the right people.
+Also training them effectively in the process of building and maintaining these relationships with our clients and families.
 For more information about Solstice, please call (801) 406-7256.